ROWAN-W/Starling-Watcher/README.md

 3. will the project be used by public or just with in the lab
 4. development environment
 5. Are the drone commercial or built in lab
+6. What is the exact process of deployment on drones?
 ---

 ## How to Divide Work?
 (3/29 discussion)
 1. First stage: Everyone agrees on draft features/layout of the website => the most obvious marking point *"web accessibility" might be a strong plus in marking comparing to fancy UI

 2. Proposal (deadline: 5/1)
 (1)Front-end: Evan, Yulin => ***React*** framwork => might be devided into main dashboard page (fetching from Kubernetes) and user setting page (fetching from database), will include responsive design
-(2)Back-end: Rowan, Oshia, Pench => might be devided by API and database
+(2)Back-end: Rowan, Oshia, Pench => might be devided into K8s studying, API and database building

-3. Suggested we use ***Express.js*** to build our API (wrap Kubernetes API, pay attention to the quality of API design which must be intuitive and close to natural language)
+3. We are suggested to use ***Express.js*** to build our API (wrap Kubernetes API, pay attention to the quality of API design which must be intuitive and close to natural language)\

-4. Suggested we use ***Node.js*** for the back-end, but not decided yet.
-Some might be in favor of ***Golang*** which is more type-strict.
+4. ***Node.js***  is recommanded for the back-end, Some might be in favor of ***Golang*** which is more type-strict.
 Also consider that TA has more experience in Node.js.
 ->Might be a good idea that all of us take some time go through the tutorial and discuss next week.
 <img src="https://github.com/ROWAN-W/SummerProject/blob/main/structure_sample.jpeg" width="70%">